palma-ice/yelmo-docs/docs/index.md

     !
 Initialize Yelmo objects (multiple yelmo objects can be initialized if needed) !
 In this case `yelmo1` is the Yelmo object to initialize and `path_par` is the ! path to the parameter file to load for the configuration information.

-    call yelmo_init(yelmo1,filename=path_par)

-    !
-Next initialize the state of yelmo variables, first only the topography ! related variables (which can be useful for defining boundary conditions)
+This ! command will also initialize the domain grid and load initial topographic ! variables.

-    call yelmo_init_state_1(yelmo1,path_par,time=time_init)
+    call yelmo_init(yelmo1,filename=path_par,grid_def="file",time=time_init)

     ! === Load initial boundary conditions for current time and yelmo state ===== !
 These variables can be loaded from a file, or passed from another